Feufochmar/ever-hopeful/README.md

 - Authorization is only based on a regexp'ed white list with matches on the user email address
 - There is one authorization level only (no "administrators" and "editors")
 - No scheduled pull or fetch from the remote is provided (because handling conflicts would be a bit too... _interesting_)
-- There is no removal of empty directories after a page is moved or removed.
+- There is no removal of empty directories after a page is moved.

 Please note that at the moment it is quite "risky" to have someone else, other than ever-hopeful itself, have write access to the remote / branch ever-hopeful is pushing to.
 The push operation is supposed to always be successfull and there is no pull or fetch.
 You can of course manage to handle pull requests yourself.